AriMunkhtur/DSCI511-Moderation/README.md

 ## What is / is NOT in this repo

 This repo contains **code and structure only**.
-The collected dataset, images, and LLM outputs are intentionally absent
+The collected dataset, images, and LLM outputs are intentionally absent.

+Code is explicitly typed to avoid errors during development.

 ## Structure